freshollie/herobrain/README.md

 ## Running

-Herobrain uses `pipenv` for package management.
+Herobrain uses `pipenv` for dependency management.

 1. `pipenv install --dev` will install all the required packages to ba able to run Herobrain
 1. `pipenv run nltk-install` to install the language resources